 Mali has been in the news for weeks, and it is now the legendary Timbuktu that is grabbing the headlines as France’s military roll in to save it.
 Sad news though that the fleeing Islamists have allegedly torched a library of precious, ancient manuscripts.
 Why?
 Why destroy such heritage, and a Muslim one at that?
 The library rings a few bells with me, in fact clanking back 8 years when I finally made it to Timbuktu, overland from Bamako to Djenné, then by river and 4WD.
 What a journey.

-Malian culture has always stayed close to me thanks to its music which I came to know while living in Paris.
-I have piles of cds by the greats of that country from Ali Farka Touré to Toumani Diabaté, Oumou Sangaré, Amadou and Mariam and the wonderful Salif Keita (soon in concert in London and yes, I have tickets) plus a few bootlegs by lesser known musicians I confess to having bought in the country itself.
-Less enthralled by these extraordinary rhythms, the radical, puritanical Islamists of northern Mali ordered a total ban on music, dubbing it “of Satan” – which led to an exodus of musicians and artists – mostly to France, their colonial alma mater.
+Mali has always been close to me thanks to its music which I came to know while living in Paris.
+I have piles of cds by the greats of that country from Ali Farka Touré to Toumani Diabaté, Oumou Sangaré, Amadou and Mariam and the wonderful Salif Keita plus a few bootlegs by lesser known musicians I bought in the country itself.
+However, less enthralled by these extraordinary rhythms, the radical, puritanical Islamists of northern Mali ordered a total ban on music, dubbing it “of Satan” – which led to an exodus of musicians and artists – mostly to France, their colonial alma mater.

-But now, what a blaze of colour, pattern and texture comes back to me as I sift through my old slides (my trip was before I very belatedly converted to digital so the market pic above is by Don Gurewitz), of bold patterns, woven hats, dye-vats, of mats, of medecine men, of mud mosques, fishermen, tailors, market women, mud walls and villages, Dogon dancers and of course lanky berobed Tuaregs from the desert – the same people I met in southern Libya a couple of years later.
-So in the absence of scans of my evocative Mali pics, here’s one I took of a girl at a Tuareg festival in Ghat – a mere hop and skip across the Sahara in southern Libya.
+But now, what a blaze of colour, pattern and texture comes back to me as I sift through my old slides (my trip was before I very belatedly converted to digital), of bold patterns, woven hats, dye-vats, of mats, of medecine men, of mud mosques, fishermen, tailors, market women, mud walls and villages, Dogon dancers and of course lanky berobed and turbaned Tuaregs from the desert – the same people I met in southern Libya a couple of years later.
+So in the absence of most of my evocative Mali pics, here’s one of young girls at a Tuareg festival in Ghat – a mere hop and skip across the Sahara in southern Libya.

 I’ve just dug out my notebook from the Mali trip.
 The Timbuktu section towards the end is written in pencil – my pens must have dried up by then, or dropped en route, and I know I was exhausted from sleeping on rooftops, in tents, and by the dry wind.
 “Dust dust dust” I scrawled as we bounced across the Saharan savannah.
 “Boys with herds of pack donkeys, a man sits on a half-built bridge over a wadi, eyes barely visible swathed in a huge white turban”.
 As we reached the Niger river and an agonisingly slow ferry I noted “Basic hovels made of sticks and matting, kids in rags & adults sit outside”.
 Hardly uplifting.

-Finally we (an Algerian guide, an Italian journalist and myself) reached Timbuktu but I decided “It doesn’t feel like Timbuktu is supposed to be”, as I spotted large signs for NGOs, dozens of 4WDs, motorbikes as well as advertisements for the local mobile phone network.
-I remember how crystal clear the network was when I chatted to my partner in London from beside the Niger earlier in the trip – so it hardly felt like being in the back of beyond, and not living up to its “Timbuktu” reputation.
+Finally we (an Algerian tour guide, an Italian journalist and myself) reached Timbuktu but I decided “It doesn’t feel like Timbuktu is supposed to be”, having spotted large signs for NGOs, dozens of 4WDs and motorbikes as well as advertisements for the local mobile phone network.
+I remember how crystal clear the network was when I chatted to my partner in London from beside the Niger river earlier in the trip – so it hardly felt like being in the back of beyond, and not exactly living up to its “Timbuktu” reputation.

 Later I spotted a “Tuareg man in a woolly hat and trench coat, glued to a mobile, loping past an open sewer” then minutes after I saw him buzzing past on a motorbike.
-The surreal details of travel .
-Someone explained the meaning of Tim – buktu: le puits de la femme, or a woman’s well.
+The surreal details of travel.
+Someone explained the meaning of Tim – buktu as “le puits de la femme”, or a woman’s well.
 Not sure how elliptical that is.
 Finally I’ve underlined a sentence “If a girl walks too much she’ll become a bandit, so that’s why they put heavy anklets on.”
-Clearly a man’s (my guide’s?) words, and a male solution to his perceived problem.
+Clearly a man’s (my guide’s?) words, and a classic male solution to his perceived problem.

 I’ll finish with a scary quote about Timbuktu from an Islamic website I came across while looking for pics of the mosque above, which partly answers some of my questions.